kiplikipli/jubelio-backend-test/README.md

 It will run locally on
 `localhost:3000`

-Make sure you already run `initdb.sql` on your PostgreSQL Database.
+Make sure you already run `init.sql` on your PostgreSQL Database.